SeniorDesign2023/BlockHeads/status/status1.md

 Summary
 * Our project:
-o CredHub – Protecting your credentials o Tagline – You’ve got cred o Group name – BlockHeads o We will develop a web application (dApp) (mobile interface reserved for future due to limited development time)
+o CredHub â€“ Protecting your credentials o Tagline â€“ Youâ€™ve got cred o Group name â€“ BlockHeads o We will develop a web application (dApp) (mobile interface reserved for future due to limited development time)
 * Everyone has their logins to the group on WyoCourses, Discord group, and GitHub
 * Tamara and Selma had started the pitch document before the meeting